sensu/sensu-docs/content/sensu-go/5.20/reference/agent.md

       --disable-assets                        disable check assets on this agent --disable-api                           disable the Agent HTTP API
-      --disable-sockets                       disable the Agent TCP and UDP event sockets --events-burst-limit                    /events api burst limit
+      --disable-sockets                       disable the Agent TCP and UDP event sockets --discover-processes                    indicates whether process discovery should be enabled --events-burst-limit                    /events api burst limit
       --events-rate-limit                     maximum number of events transmitted to the backend through the /events api -h, --help                                  help for start